 Investment Committee Chair

-Vic founded Jumpstart Foundry (JSF) a micro-VC fund that provides a small amount of capital combined with growth & talent support to help high-growth, innovative companies achieve success.
-JSF targets real industry pain points and works with existing stakeholders to innovate collaboratively, to proven success.
-Since its founding, Jumpstart Foundry has graduated 49 companies that have collectively raised more than $38 million in follow-on funding.
+Vic founded Jumpstart Foundry (JSF) a seed-stage VC fund that provides capital with strategic support to help high-growth, innovative companies achieve success in 2014.
+JSF takes an ‘industry-first’ approach to investing by targeting real pain points and working with stakeholders to innovate collaboratively.
+Jumpstart Foundry has 78 companies across 24 states.

 With more than 20 years of experience in the healthcare industry, Josh is a well-known national expert in digital health.
 His career in healthcare began in the mid 1990s, serving as Fellow at the U.S. Centers for Disease Control and Prevention in Atlanta, Georgia.
 His healthcare and digital work expanded when he joined Ernst & Young’s healthcare consulting business, followed by Deloitte’s healthcare strategy practice and then by WebMD, where he joined the Executive Management Team.
 In 2011, Josh was recruited to Healthgrades as the Head of Sales and Marketing for the Hospital / Health System Division; and, in early 2017, Schwartz joined Outcome Health as Senior Vice President of Healthcare Provider Solutions, reporting to the COO.